 - If more than 19% similarity index has been found in the TURNITIN Similarity index, it will either be rejected (As per HEC’s policy) or left at the discretion of the Editorial Board for the reduction of similarity by possible changes for further acceptance.

-- A declaration is required that the manuscript contains solely author original work that is not under consideration for publishing in any other journal in any form.
+- A declaration is required that the manuscript contains solely the author's original work that is not under consideration for publishing in any other journal in any form.

-- A co-authored paper must be accompanied by an undertaking in order to claim the right to authorship and to ensure that all have agreed to the order of authorship.
+- An undertaking must accompany a co-authored paper to claim the right to authorship and to ensure that all agree with the authorship order.

 Multiple, Redundant, and Current Publication